Miracle Warriors: Seal of the Dark Lord: Gameplay

 The currency in the game is the guilder which can be used to buy items or heal the players.
 Defeated enemies also yield fangs, which are proof of valor in battle.
 Fangs can be used to buy some exclusive items or traded in villages for guilders.
 Defeating enemies can also increase or decrease the player's character points (fame).
 Killing monsters usually increases the player's fame while killing good characters (for example merchants) decreases the player's fame.
 A certain number of character points is required to enter certain villages.

 The game takes place in a world of five lands spread out over three continents and came with an elaborate grid-format map noting areas of interest in the game.
 There are four types of land: plain, forest, mountains and desert.
 Enemies become more dangerous in different types of land, with plains being the safest terrain to cross.
 The continents are separated by oceans and storming sea around the last continent.
 A ship is required to sail the oceans.
 A special ship is needed to cross the storming sea but it can only be helmed by someone with pirate blood in his veins.

 Throughout the world are several towns.
 Towns have smiths, who can repair weapons and armor, and healers that can heal and sell herbs.
-Shops sell weapons & armor and some towns provide information while one person in every town buys fangs for fifty guilders each.
+Shops sell weapons and armor and some towns provide information while one person in every town buys fangs for fifty guilders each.
 There are also villages, which serve special purposes, such as selling ships or special magical items.
 Several caves exist in the world.
 They house guardians that protect the mystical armors of legend.
 Finally there are also various castles that can be visited to get the weapons of legends if the kings are impressed enough.

 Plot

-Demon queen Terarin (orig.
+Demon Queen Terarin (orig.
 Terralin テラリン) has returned.
 She has stolen the Golden Seal and opened the Pandora Passage, letting loose dark creatures into the world.
-A young hero is tasked by a king to restore peace to his world.
+A young hero (unnamed in all but the Famicom version, where he is named Argus or Algus (アーガス, āgasu)) is tasked by a king to restore peace to his world.
 He must step into footsteps of his ancestor Iason, who once fought to seal the demoness in another dimension, to finish the job and bring an end to Terarin's evil once and for all.